madickinson/Books-Read/Reading-List.md

 - Frankl, Viktor E., William J. Winslade, and Harold S. Kushner. *Man’s Search for Meaning.* 1 edition.
 Beacon Press, 2006.
 Print.
 - Gruver, Gary, Tommy Mouser, and Gene Kim. *Leading the Transformation: Applying Agile and DevOps Principles at Scale.* IT Revolution Press, 2015.
 Print.
 - Kim, Gene, Kevin Behr, and George Spafford. *The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win.* 1st edition.
 IT Revolution Press, 2013.
 Print.
--Gaiman, Neil. *Lovecraft’s Monsters.* Ed.
+- Gaiman, Neil. *Lovecraft’s Monsters.* Ed.
 Ellen Datlow.
 Tachyon Publications, 2014.
+Print.

+- Horne, Patrick Van, Jason Riley, and Steven Pressfield. *Left of Bang: How the Marine Corps’ Combat Hunter Program Can Save Your Life.* Ed.
+Shawn Coyne.
+Black Irish Entertainment LLC, 2014.
+Print.

+- Micklethwait, John, and Adrian Wooldridge. *The Company: A Short History of a Revolutionary Idea.* Modern Library, 2003.
 Print.